CardiacModelling/R56Q-modelling/README.md

 This repository contains scripts for optimising models of the cardiac hERG ion channel to wild type (WT) and R56Q mutant hERG channel electrophysiology data using [Myokit](http://myokit.org) and [PINTS](https://github.com/pints-team/pints) modules in Python.
 This code is associated with the paper:

-_"The hERG channel activator, RPR260243, reduces arrhythmogenicity of the R56Q LQTS mutation by enhancing repolarizing drive in the refractory period_" (Currently under review).
+_"The hERG channel activator, RPR260243, reduces arrhythmogenicity of the R56Q LQTS mutation by enhancing repolarizing drive in the refractory period"_ (Currently under review).
 Kemp, J. M., Whittaker, D. G., Venkateshappa, R., Pang, Z., Johal, R., Sergeev, V., Tibbits, G. F., Mirams, G. R., Claydon, T. W.

 ## Installation